Earn 200 Reward Points When You Create an Account

 Typical use level 1-20% (up to 50% possible), add to oil phase of formulas or at the end of formula.
 Do not heat over 50°C (125°F).
 For external use only.

 Hair & skin conditioning products as shampoos, conditioners, creams, lotions, but also color cosmetics.
 Skin protectant products.

 No purity grade applicable

-Store light-protected at a cool and dry place
+Store in a closed container at a dry place at room temperature

 Country of Origin